-This study is a 4-month short-term study.
-The period affected the breadth of the study and therefore did not necessarily represent all the participants in the field.
-In this study, there was a special significance for the research field being the professional field of the researcher.
-This constraint served the researcher as an advantage by making easy access to the field, but sometimes also created a distance in the type of information that was received, since some informants might have viewed the researcher as a potential competitor.
+This short-term study (four months) did not enable representation of all participants in the field.
+The researcher’s professional experience in the field enabled access.
+However some informants might have viewed the researcher as a potential competitor.
 The proximity of the researcher to the field is liable to distort the data in the light of prior assumptions.

-Since the research field is an environment in which there is naturally a competitive relationship between the various participants, at the beginning of each interview, approval was received for recording the interview.
-Interviews with workers in factories received prior approval from the factory's management.
-At the beginning of and during the interviews, the purpose of the study was explained, with a request not to disclose details that were business and competitive information.
+Approval was received for recording each interview.
+Factory managers granted prior approval for interviews with workers.
+The purpose of the study was explained prior to the interviews.
+There was a request not to disclose details of confidential business information.

 Research findings and insights

-The basic assumption in this study referred to the footwear industry in Israel as a system of interaction between three main factors: market, design, and manufacturing.

 Background: The effect of opening trade borders on the local ecosystem.

-Until the 1980's, footwear factories in Israel were family enterprises protected from a competitive environment and were based on the professional knowledge they brought from the countries of origin from which they immigrated to Israel (להכניס הערה על ההגירה לישראל).
-As a result of the 1980's inflation, trade borders began to open as part of the government's decision to open the domestic market to competition.
-After the opening of trade borders, the local market was flooded with a variety of products that were not available until then, in a variety of qualities and prices.
+Until the 1980's, footwear factories in Israel were family enterprises based on professional knowledge brought from the owners’ countries of origin.
+They were protected from a competitive environment.
+In the 1980's, the Israeli government began to open the domestic market to foreign competition, in response to inflation.
+The local market was flooded with previously unavailable products, which varied in quality and price.

-This trend is not unique to the domestic market and is consistent with the global trends as presented in several sources in the literature.
-Since the footwear industry is labor-intensive, it is one of the sectors most significantly affected by this competition.

-1. The footwear market in Israel:
+1. The footwear market in Israel: Background

-Background insight: The high production costs channeled the local production to medium - high-grade products, which directs the industry to a small niche segment.
-At present, there are 3 medium-sized factories and 30-40 small-scale factories in Israel.
+High local production costs favor medium to high-grade niche products.
+At present, there are three medium-sized factories and 30-40 small-scale factories in Israel.
 Footwear production costs in Israel are four times higher than imported footwear.
-The average expenditure on footwear in Israel in the mass market is NIS around 62$.
-Footwear produced in Israel, in small-scale factories in Israel costs between 110-350$ to the final client, they belong to a niche segment.
-Operating in a niche segment reduces the target audience to which the product is addressed (especially as Israel is country of 8.5 million inhabitants).
+The average expenditure on footwear in Israel in the mass market is around $62 US.
+Footwear produced in small factories in Israel costs between $110-350 to the final consumer.
+Operating in a niche segment reduces the target audience.
+The local market is small, as Israel is country of 8.5 million inhabitants.

-"It doesn't pay off to produce here, only someone who commits suicide produces here - unless you have something very special" (importer of leather and footwear in a leading company in the market)
+"It doesn't pay off to produce here, it is suicidal - unless you have something very special." (importer of leather and footwear in a leading company in the market)

-"The biggest challenge in the local market is to get people to come and buy from me, there is a lot of competition and the market is small" (independent local designer)
+"The biggest challenge in the local market is to get people to buy from me, there is a lot of competition and the market is small." (independent local designer)

 2. Differences in strategy

-Background insight: The large factories brought professional management knowledge to the plant, while the small factories specialized in and deepened their professional knowledge of footwear.
+Background: Large factories emphasize professional management.
+Small factories specialize in professional knowledge of footwear.